mjosaarinen/pqps/suppercop/README.md

 ### The Mod

-Yu can fetch supercop into this directory( `pqps/supercop`) and simply replace the relevant files that you want to replace.
+You can fetch supercop into this directory( `pqps/supercop`) and simply replace the relevant files with ones supplied, and run it.
 Check the current version [here](https://bench.cr.yp.to/supercop.html) -- replacing the date string in the following: